 This is partially true because he never mentions how these fur coats are produced and how many animals are tortured and killed in the process.
 Moreover, with the development of technology, new materials are nowadays explored to replace fur in a more sustainable manner.

-The luxury retailer has banned real fur from its collections in 2019 adhering to a large group of luxurious fashion designers.
+The luxury retailer banned real fur from its collections in 2019 adhering to a large group of luxurious fashion designers.
 After tens of thousands of appeals from people worldwide, the CEO succumbed to the pressure and dropped fur from the supply chains.
 However, according to PETA, the website of the brand still lists real rabbit fur items made from angora which is farmed in cruel and non-human conditions.
-The rabbits are tormented and worked twist them in unnatural positions to remove their hair.
+The rabbits are tormented and twisted in unnatural positions to remove their hair.

 This is totally unacceptable and contradictory to the Farfetch statement, and that makes the brand still not fur-free.

 While some big brands have adopted faux fur products to align with the global conscience towards the fur ban, other major firms have completely removed fur products from their inventory and can be categorized entirely in fur-free brands.

 We have thoroughly researched resources and asked for multiple supports in order to gather the list below.
 In the process of researching, we have used the furfreereteiler.com database in order to quickly spot the biggest brands that have joined the fur ban movement lately.
 Below you can find an exhaustive list of luxury brands that have banned fur from their lines.